Parastu1995/OoC-analysis-pipeline/README.md

 **Output:** Annotated datasets with split channels and corresponding masks, ready for downstream analysis.

 ### **2. Epithelial Compartment Analysis**
-The pipeline offers several analyses for the epithelial side of the chip, namely, microcolony morphometrics, tissue architecture and spatial analysis, as described in our previous paper `link to paper`.
+The pipeline offers several analyses for the epithelial side of the chip, namely, microcolony morphometrics, tissue architecture and spatial analysis, as described in our previous paper [https://doi.org/10.1016/j.biomaterials.2024.122525](https://doi.org/10.1016/j.biomaterials.2024.122525).
 Parameters details of each compartments are provided below.

 #### **Microcolony morphometrics**